pombredanne/djpcms/README.rst

 --

-Djpcms is a dynamic Content Management System which uses Python with django_ on the server side and Javascript with jQuery_ on the browser side.
+Djpcms is a dynamic Content Management System which uses Python on the server side and Javascript with jQuery_ on the browser side.
 It is designed to handle dynamic applications which require high level of customization.
 Lots of AJAX enabled features including inline editing, autocomplete and ajax forms.

-It is based on django models, for now, but it will work for other object relational mappers too!
+It works with Python_ 2.6 and up including python 3 series.
+The template engine is jinja2_ which is shipped with the distribution.

 .. contents::
     :local: